cap-js/docs/java/cqn-services/remote-services.md

 :::

 :::danger
 Batched or bulked `Updates` are rejected.
-Media elements can only be updated per dedicated statement.
+Media elements can only be updated one per dedicated statement.
 :::

 ## Cloud SDK Integration